daleihao/snow_evaluation_ELM/README.md

 # snow_evaluation_ELM
-Evaluation the snow processes in ELM
+Aim: Evaluate the snow processes in ELM using multi-source data composed of field measurement, remote sensing observations, and data assimulation products.